gabriribeiro5/eco_units_api/README.md

 # eco_units_api
 ## RESTfull API run on por <8080>
-This API collects data from IoT devices (called eco units) and provide them with behaviour updates.
+This API collects data from IoT devices (called eco units) and provide them with configuration updates.

 Those devices are designed to maintain control over micro-ecosystems, leveraging from sensors (to collect data) and actuators (to interact with their environment).